123orrin/stretch-embodied-vlm/README.md

 ros2 launch vlm_teleop_launch
 ```

 On the **Workstation in the first terminal**, run the following commands.
-This should activate the Speech to Text system:
+This should activate the Speech to Text system make sure to also **plug in a microphone** to the workstation:
 ```
 cd ~ament_ws/src/stretch_embodied_vlm/mic/mic
 python3 -m venv mic_env